uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 See ChangeLog for changes to this version.

 == ChangeLog ==
+= 2.1.2 -
+* Change: The Per Page options for the RAW page template now show only those options related to the RAW template.

 = 2.1.1 =
-* Fix: currenet user in login widget
+* Fix: current user in login widget

 = 2.1 =
 * Update: wp_get_current_user() deprecated call